jtara1/ParseHtmlTextContent/README.md

 # ParseHtmlTextContent

+## Deprecated

+While there are use cases where this is necessary, they are very low impact use cases.

+Ideally, your html parsing library should suffice for getting the inner text.

+## About

 parse the textContent of all elements of the html text without having to create a DOM from the html

 Uses regex to filter out text between & including chars: `<`, `>`